ufal/npfl129/exam/questions.md

 1. What methods can be used to normalize feature values?
 Explain why it is useful.
 [5]

 1. You have a dataset with a categorical feature “color” with values {“red”, “green”, “blue”}.
 Explain why using integer encoding (`red=0`, `green=1`, `blue=2`) is problematic for linear regression.
 How would encode such feature instead?
 [10]

+#### Questions@:, Lecture 3 Questions

+1. Define binary classification, write down the perceptron algorithm, and show how a prediction is made for a given data instance $\boldsymbol x$.
+[10]

+1. Explain what it means for a dataset to be linearly separable.
+Give an example of a simple 2D dataset that is *not* linearly separable and explain why the perceptron algorithm would fail on it.
+[10]

+1. For discrete random variables, define entropy, cross-entropy, and Kullback-Leibler divergence, and prove the Gibbs inequality (i.e., that KL divergence is non-negative).
+[20]

+1. Explain the notion of likelihood in machine learning.
+What likelihood are we estimating, and why do we do it?
+[10]

+1. Describe maximum likelihood estimation as minimizing NLL, cross-entropy, and KL divergence and explain whether they differ or are the same and why.
+[20]

+1. Provide an intuitive justification for why cross-entropy is a good optimization objective in machine learning.
+What distributions do we compare in cross-entropy?
+Why is it good when the cross-entropy is low?
+[5]

+1. Considering the binary *logistic regression* model, write down its parameters (including their size) and explain how we decide what classes the input data belong to (including the explicit formula for the sigmoid function).
+[10]

+1. Write down an $L^2$-regularized minibatch SGD algorithm for training a binary *logistic regression* model, including the explicit formulas (i.e., formulas you would need to code it in `numpy`) of the loss function and its gradient (saying just $\nabla$ is not enough).
+[20]

+1. Compare and contrast perceptron and logistic regression by discussing: (a) what each algorithm optimizes, (b) whether each provides probability estimates, (c) whether each is guaranteed to converge, and (d) the quality of solutions each finds.
+[10]